 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Chris Hartley's career changed dramatically on September 21, 2005, when he was catapulted on to Australia A's tour of Pakistan on the same day Wade Seccombe announced his retirement after 12 first-class seasons.
+Things could have been so different though.
+On September 21, 2005, he was catapulted on to Australia A's tour of Pakistan on the same day Wade Seccombe announced his retirement after 12 first-class seasons.
 Brad Haddin, Australia's No. 2, had succumbed to a broken finger and Hartley, the then 23-year-old Queensland understudy, beat Victoria's Adam Crosthwaite and Western Australia's Luke Ronchi into the squad for the three-match one-day series.

 However, his spot in the pecking order dropped and in 2009 he was overtaken by Graham Manou, who was chosen for the Ashes tour as Haddin's deputy.
 (He did get a brief call to stand in for Australia in England for a tour match when Haddin and Manou were hurt before Tim Paine arrived.)
 This was despite Hartley capturing a personal best of 54 dismissals, three behind Victoria's Matthew Wade and 21 ahead of Manou.
 The collection was improved by 524 Sheffield Shield runs, including 102 and 121 in consecutive games, to make the summer the best of his career.
 He also set a record by not conceding a bye as Victoria scored 806 in the final preliminary game of the campaign, helping him pick up the state's Sheffield Shield Player of the Year prize.